ThailandOfficial Name: Kingdom of Thailand

 While traveling in Thailand you should exercise caution, especially in locations where expatriates congregate, such as clubs, discos, bars, restaurants, hotels, places of worship, schools, outdoor recreation venues, tourist areas, beach resorts, and other places frequented by foreigners.
 You should remain vigilant with regard to your personal security and avoid crowds and demonstrations.
 For more information on terrorist threats against U.S. citizens worldwide and steps to take as a result of these threats, please see the Worldwide Caution.

-Under martial law, the military imposed a nationwide ban on political gatherings, restrictions on the media, and a nighttime curfew.
-Although the curfew was lifted on June 13, 2014, it could be reinstated.
+Under martial law, the military imposed a nationwide ban on political gatherings, and restrictions on the media.
 Martial law gives security forces additional powers, including the right to restrict the media, set up checkpoints, control movement, and search for weapons.
-U.S. citizens may encounter a heightened military presence throughout Thailand, particularly in Bangkok, Chiang Mai, and the northeast.
+U.S. citizens may encounter a heightened military presence throughout Thailand.
 Individuals—including foreigners—may be detained for publicly criticizing Thailand’s current political environment, the National Council for Peace and Order, or the monarchy.
 Security operations against possible demonstrations have led to disruptions to traffic as well as to some public transport services, and restricted access to some areas around major shopping and hotel districts in central Bangkok.
 Additional measures could be enforced at any time.

 The U.S. Embassy prohibits its personnel from traveling to the far south of Thailand – specifically, Narathiwat, Pattani, and Yala provinces -- without prior approval, and Embassy personnel may go there only on work-essential travel.
 U.S. Embassy and Consulate personnel must provide advance notification of travel to Songkhla province, and they are advised to use hotels outside Hat Yai’s central business district.
 The Department of State urges you to defer non-emergency travel to these areas.
 If you must travel to these areas, you should exercise special caution and remain vigilant with regard to your personal security.
-You should be aware that Thai authorities have on occasion instituted special security measures in affected areas, such as curfews, military patrols, or random searches.
+You should be aware that martial law has been in force in the far southern region since 2005, and Thai authorities have on occasion instituted special security measures in affected areas, such as curfews, military patrols, or random searches.

 Thai-Cambodia Border: Because of border disputes between Thailand and Cambodia, we recommend caution if traveling near the Thai-Cambodian border in the area of the Preah Vihear temple and farther west in the Phanom Dong Rak district of Surin province.
-Between July 2008 and June 2011, soldiers from the two countries exchanged gunfire on several occasions.
+Between July 2008 and April 2012, soldiers from the two countries exchanged gunfire on several occasions.
 Some artillery fire reportedly struck several kilometers away from the border.
-Fighting has also extended some distance along the border in both locations.
-Until these situations have been resolved, you should pay special attention to local conditions along this border, since past military activity has occurred with little warning.
+Fighting has also extended some distance along the disputed border in both locations.
+In 2013, the World Court issued a ruling regarding the disposition of certain lands along the border areas in and around Preah Vihear, but the terms of the ruling have yet to be fully implemented, and residual local tensions remain.
+You should pay special attention to local conditions in these areas, since past military activity has occurred with little warning.

 To stay connected: